Colsterworth: Heritage

 The name Colsterworth is from the Old English 'colestre' + 'worth' for "enclosure of the charcoal burners"; the name appears as "Colsteuorde" in the Domesday Book.

 The village dates from the Roman era.
 It is close to Ermine Street, the old Roman road that ran from London directly north to Lincoln and to the Roman road known as High Dyke.
 A Roman smelting furnace was found at Colsterworth in 1931, as was a small defended Late Iron Age settlement in the 1940s.

 Colsterworth is raised upon a slight limestone ridge, with the River Witham running below on the western side and dividing the two villages.
 The old hamlet of Twyford has been incorporated by the growth of Colsterworth, but the name survives in the names of some houses and in Twyford Wood.
 The area between Colsterworth Church and Twyford was once known as Dunkirk.
 Colsterworth, Woolsthorpe and Twyford are all separately entered in the Domesday Book of 1086.
 The village belonged to the historical wapentake of Winnibriggs and Threo.

 The enclosures of the land in 1808 allowed the local landlords to increase their holdings.
 Thirty villagers also received land, but some sold on to avoid the compulsory expense of fencing it.
 In Colsterworth the rector commuted his tythes for 398 acres, in addition to his 11 acres of glebe.
 The position of Colsterworth on the Great York Road, later the Great North Road, became important as soon as the turnpike road was completed in 1752.
 It was appointed a post town, and by the mid-19th century had a thriving coaching trade.
-There were numerous inns – ten at one time.
+There were numerous inns – ten at one point in time.
 However, the village was bypassed in 1935.

 The old coaching inns have been transformed into houses or business properties, such as The George House and The Sun Pottery, or demolished completely.
 The White Lion public house, standing opposite the parish church of St John the Baptist, alone now serves the population.

 Colsterworth lies one mile to the west of Twyford Wood, which was the site of a Second World War airfield RAF North Witham, and still retains military artefacts, including open runways and a derelict control tower.
 After the war, the grassed part of the airfield was planted with oaks and conifers.
 This grassland habitat is home to a regionally important colony of dingy and grizzled skipper butterflies.

 In 1884 the Rev. J. Mirehouse, Rector of Colsterworth, was responsible for the Home Office Baby publicity stunt.

 The former Lincoln City footballer Ayden Duffy was brought up in Colsterworth.